 The computing services provided by PATh include:

 - Submission endpoints for providing researchers access to the shared compute power enabled by the OSG.
-This includes the centrally-managed OSG Connect, targeting PI-driven groups.
+This includes the centrally-managed, OSG-Operated Access Points, targeting PI-driven groups.

 - Overlay resource pools for aggregating resources from the distributed infrastructure on behalf of an organization.